daniel-molina/visualequation/README.md

 ## Known Issues

-* Conversion to SVG fails when the equation contain a Text.
+* Conversion to SVG fails when the equation contains a Text.
 The application will wait forever while converting, so the user has to force the exit of the execution.
   * Affected environments: Ubuntu Xenial (16.04) (dvisvgm 1.9.2)
   * It is known to work in Ubuntu 14.04 and 18.04 (dvisvgm 1.2.2 and 2.1.3, respectively)
   * Solutions: There are not so many programs that transform images into a nice SVG, most of them have issues. pdf2svg does normally a good work, but it does an ugly output in the affected system for the so-called Text block.
 Maybe that shows that the problem is caused by something related with the associated font.